 Francesco Raimondi, Allegory vase, 2017.
 Courtesy of MADEINBRITALY

 Martha Pachon Rodriguez, Starfish bowls (set of 3), 2019.
 Courtesy of MADEINBRITALY

-The work of Abe Odedina presented by Ed Cross Fine Art offers objects which embrace their objecthood: a gesture both radical and very simple indeed.
+The work of Abe Odedina, presented by Ed Cross Fine Art, offered objects which embraced their objecthood: a gesture both radical and very simple indeed.
 What is folk art but art which serves a function — practical or cultural, as the case may be?

 Abe Odedina, Glory, 2017.
 Courtesy of Ed Cross

 Abe Odedina, Heart and Mind, 2018.
 Courtesy of Ed Cross